 FLSA Status: Non-exempt

-The Crisis Intervention Advocate is a full-time evening and weekend position scheduled for Tuesday-Saturday from 3pm – 11pm.
-The second position can be scheduled in 4-10 hour shifts or 5-8 hour shifts (required evening and weekend including Sunday, Wednesday, Friday, and Saturday) The Crisis Intervention Advocate is responsible for answering the 24-hour crisis line, providing crisis intervention, and appropriate referrals.
+The Crisis Intervention Advocate is a part-time overnight and weekend position.
+The schedule will require at least one weekend evening but provided the option of 8-10 hour shifts.
+The Crisis Intervention Advocate is responsible for answering the 24-hour crisis line, providing crisis intervention, and appropriate referrals.
 The person in this position is under the supervision of the Director of Residential Services.

 - Answer the 24-hour crisis line.

 - Provide crisis intervention, safety planning, and referral services.

 - Initiate intake process on clients entering the shelter or outreach services.

 - Assist in the orientation of new residents to the shelter.

 - Complete exit process, if resident exits on assigned shift.